OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Acknowledgments

 \section{Acknowledgments}

-This work is partially supported by the Hoffman-Yee Research Grants program at Stanford HAI and Chan Zuckerberg Initiative.
-We thank members of the Zou group for helpful discussions and insightful feedback.
+This work was partially supported by the Hoffman--Yee Research Grants Program at Stanford HAI, the AI for Math Fund by Renaissance Philanthrop, and the Chan Zuckerberg Initiative.
+We thank members of the Zou group for helpful discussions and feedback.